AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

-\begin{enumerate} \item \textit{Semantic Similarity in Latent Space:} The first row of the Table \ref{tab:semanticSimilarity-OAG-TEG} shows semantic similarity measured in latent space using LSA based method described in \citet{steinberger2009evaluation}.
-The results demonstrate consistently high similarity scores for all datasets, though the scores for CivilSum and Australian datasets are comparatively lower than others.
-This indicates that TEG summaries effectively capture key topics and legal information similar to those in OAG summaries for five datasets, and fairly for CivilSum and Australian datasets.
+\item \textit{Semantic Similarity in Latent Space:} The first row of the Table \ref{tab:semanticSimilarity-OAG-TES} shows semantic similarity of the OAG and TES summaries in latent space using LSA method \citep{steinberger2009evaluation}.
+The results demonstrate consistently high similarity scores for all datasets.
+However, CivilSum, Australian, and BillSum datasets achieve comparatively lower scores, which is in-line with the lower \textit{Lent-cnt} reported in Table~\ref{tab:bt-score-Legal-Ner-entity}.
+This indicates that TES summaries effectively capture key topics and legal information similar to those in OAG summaries for five datasets, but moderately for CivilSum and Australian datasets.

-\item \textit{Semantic Similarity in Embedding Space:} Second row of Table \ref{tab:semanticSimilarity-OAG-TEG} shows the similarity scores of OAG summaries and TEG summaries using the LegalBert model.
-The scores assert high semantic similarity across all datasets, suggesting that TEG summaries closely mirror the legal information contained in the OAG summaries.
-Notably, the scores are uniformly higher than those in latent space, implying that LegalBert provides a more precise measurement of semantic alignment in legal contexts\footnote{Appendix \ref{a:contrast-latent-embed} shows a comparison between the distribution of similarity scores of the summaries in the latent and embedding Space of LegalBert.}.
-This strong semantic alignment underscores the robustness of the proposed summarization pipeline in preserving the legal content of the original case documents.
-An interesting observation is the high semantic similarity between OAG and TEG summaries for CivilSum and Australian datasets, despite low structural and lexical similarities.
-High scores for the two datasets in the domain-trained embedding space suggests that despite the sentential form of TEG summaries, the pipeline successfully draws a decent quantum of technical legal information from the original abstractive gold summaries in form of phrases.
+\item \textit{Semantic Similarity in Embedding Space:} Second row of Table \ref{tab:semanticSimilarity-OAG-TES} shows the similarity scores of OAG summaries and TES summaries using the LegalBert embeddings.
+The scores assert high semantic similarity across all datasets, suggesting that TES summaries closely mirror the legal information contained in the OAG summaries.
+Notably, the scores are uniformly higher than those in latent space, implying that LegalBert provides a more precise measurement of semantic alignment in legal contexts\footnote{Appendix \ref{a:contrast-latent-embed} shows a comparison between the distribution of similarity scores of the summaries in the latent and embedding space of LegalBert.}.
+The strong semantic alignment underscores the robustness of the proposed summarization pipeline in preserving the legal content of the original case documents.
+Interestingly, there is high semantic similarity between OAG and TES summaries for CivilSum, Australian and BillSum datasets, comparatively low legal information.
+High scores for the CivilSum and Australian datasets in the legal embedding space suggests that despite the phrasal form of OAG summaries, the pipeline successfully draws a decent quantum of technical legal information in the form of sentences.